B. Sohanlal

-B. Sohanlal was a dance director for Bollywood movies.
-He was the primary teacher to Bollywood choreographer.
-He married the 13 year old Saroj Khan while he was 43 yrs old at that time with 4 children of his own from his first marriage.
-His marriage to 13 year old Saroj khan lasted for 4 years and had 3 children with her in 4 years (one died as an infant).
+B. Sohanlal also credited as Master Sohanlal and Sohanlal was a dance director and choreographer for Hindi films, in the 1950s-1970s, including Madhumati (1958), Guide (1965), Mera Saaya (1966) and Jewel Thief (1967).
+Born in Jaipur, and a dancer from Jaipur gharana of classical dance Kathak, he started his career as a background dancer in films.
+He along with his brothers known as the Lal Brothers, B. Hiralal, B Chinnilal and B. Radheshyam, all worked as film choreographers.
+He was the primary teacher to Bollywood choreographer, Saroj Khan.
+He married the 13-year old Saroj Khan (then Nirmala Nagpal) while he was 43 yrs old at that time with 4 children of his own from his first marriage.
+His marriage to 13 year old Saroj khan lasted for 4 years and had 3 children with her in 4 years, Raju Khan and Cuckoo Khan (one died as an infant).